Cherriuu/cat_invasion/README.md

-# alien-invasion-game
+# cat-invasion-game
-A space invaders like game
+A space invaders like game but with cats and mice made in pygame